Barbara Gluck: Biography

-Gluck was born in New York, the daughter of Hungarian immigrants.
-Her father worked as a diamond setter.
+Gluck was born in New York, the daughter of Hungarian immigrants Theodore Gluck (born Tivadar Glück, 1908 - ?), a diamond setter, and Elizabeth Gluck (Born Erzsébet Hercz, 1906-2002).

 She graduated from NYU with a major in communication arts and a minor in journalism, entering a career in advertising with McCann Erickson and later Benton & Bowles, before the president of the Young & Rubicam agency hired her as a Special Advisor.
 Her career as a photojournalist began in earnest during the Vietnam War.
 She was based in Saigon 1968/69 and 1972/73, working mostly for The New York Times.
 In 1976 she moved to Santa Fe, New Mexico and began her work as an art photographer, with a major exhibit "The Stream" opening at The Museum of Fine Arts in Santa Fe in 1979.
 She continued her photojournalism as well.
 During the 1970s she lectured, co-produced the first New Mexico Film and Photography Festival in Santa Fe's Armory for the Arts, and served (in 1978-79) as a Public Relations and Media Consultant to the Navajo Nation - during the Navajo Hopi Land Dispute Commission.

 She currently resides in Santa Monica, California.
+In late 2019, she was featured in a series of articles produced by students at the University of Southern California Annenberg School of Journalism about lower-income older people living in Los Angeles.